oleng/hugo_github/content/about.md

     Mastering, depending on what kind of format, can be an independent system on its own.
 In celluloid era mastering often means an entire separate facility.

     Workflows, structures and pipelines are entirely dependent on these parts.
 Centralized storage server(s) will often be needed when dealing with more than 3 workstations.

-If you're interested in reaching me for post-production consulting or other work opportunities, write me at <tjioechandra.official@gmail.com> or drop a message at [linkedin](https://www.linkedin.com/in/tjioe-oleng-chandra/).